turingschool/curriculum/source/reading/html_and_css.markdown

 ### Putting It Into Practice

-Now that you have an array of both HTML and CSS tools, put them to work on your blog and write an article explaining the process and techniques.
+Now that you have an array of both HTML and CSS tools, select two that interest you and put them to work on your blog.
+Then write an article explaining the process and techniques.
 It should:

-* Explain the motivations of why you used the techniques
+* Explain the motivations of why you used the technique(s)
 * Include before and after code samples to demonstrate the changes
 * Use cropped screen shots to demonstrate the before-and-after effects
-* Explore at least three techniques from the book so far
+* Explore at least two techniques from the book so far

 Consider using [Skitch](http://evernote.com/skitch/) or [MonoSnap](http://monosnap.com/welcome) for taking, editing, and augmenting screen shots.

 ### Group Session

+In our small-group sessions:

+* Gather in your four-person groups
+* 40 Minutes: Complete the "Putting It Into Practice" work you were supposed to have done by today
+* 20 Minutes: Read and comment on your peers' articles

+Recall that links to all the blogs are here: https://github.com/gSchool/submissions/blob/master/writing/index.markdown

 ## Reading Group 3